Batman Beyond (comic book): Batman Beyond (vol. 6) DC Rebirth series (2016–2020)

-Curtainfall

-Terry is informed by Dana that Bruce and Matt were attacked and hospitalized.
-On his way to the hospital, Batman is pursued by the police.
-When he arrives, he learns from Barbara and Melanie that Bruce and Matt were attacked in the lab by an imposter Batman, who also killed an airport security guard earlier in the night.
-Matt arrives at the lobby with a broken arm and tells the group that Bruce had a heart attack during the fight.
-After patching his relationship with Dana, Terry checks in on Bruce in the emergency room.
-When he asks Bruce who attacked them, Bruce knocks over a glass of water.
-Terry is then suddenly approached by Wonder Woman, who offers to help him track down the imposter.

-Based on the location of the attacks and Bruce's clue, Terry and Diana deduce that the culprit is Inque and track her down to her next target, Waynetech's Research and Development.
-Inque is dying and has stolen a stabilizer cube and power source in a desperate attempt to save herself.
-Batman manages to disperse her solid form with sonics before capturing her body with the stabilizer cube so that they can keep her alive as they try to find a way to cure her.
-Bruce survives Inque's assault thanks to a successful heart transplant surgery, and the volume ends with Wonder Woman offering Terry a spot on the Justice League.

 Batman Beyond: Neo-Year series (2022)

 In September 2021, it was revealed that a new series would follow Terry McGinnis as he navigates being Batman without the guidance of the recently deceased Bruce Wayne and a Gotham City that's against him.

 Synopsis

 With Bruce Wayne dead, Terry McGinnis must keep the legacy of Batman alive in Gotham City as a deadly A.I. begins hunting him.
 With no mentor and a Gotham City completely against him, Terry must use the limited resources he has to face this new state-of-the-art A.I. that's emerged in Neo-Gotham.
 Terry must also face his old adversaries, the Jokerz as he turns to Commissioner Barbara Gordon for help.

 Batman Beyond: Neo-Gothic series (2023)

 In April 2023, it was revealed that the creative team behind Neo-Year would reunite for a sequel miniseries, titled Batman Beyond: Neo-Gothic.

 Collected editions

 Numerous miniseries have been reprinted under the same title as collections.
 This section lists only reprints from ongoing series.
 All were issued in trade paperback format unless noted otherwise.